Six novels shortlisted for Bailey's women's prize

-LONDON, April 7 (Reuters) - Six novels have made the shortlist for The Bailey’s Women’s Prize for Fiction, the organisers of Britain’s only annual book award for women’s fiction announced on Monday.
+LONDON (Reuters) - Six novels have made the shortlist for The Bailey’s Women’s Prize for Fiction, the organizers of Britain’s only annual book award for women’s fiction announced on Monday.

 “We are very excited by the books we have chosen for the shortlist,” Helen Fraser, chair of judges, said in a statement.